The Luxulyan Valley, Tracy and I had a lovely walk here early in 2018. I have wanted to visit this site for years, we were not disappointed.

 The text below has been copied from Wikipedia, this gives a better history of the area.

 The majority of this wonderful walk follows the line of the tramway down one side of the valley.
-We ultimately walked all the way to Pont Mills down the incline.
-It was very warm and Tracy was not impressed with me when we were walking back up the hill.
+We finally walked all the way to Pont Mills down the incline.
+But it was very warm and Tracy was not impressed with me when we were walking back up the hill.

 Undoubtedly the highlight of the Luxulyan Valley walk were the remains of the Wheel pit.